Methamphetamine Detox Centers

 There is no specific medication approved to treat users’ meth withdrawal during this time, but a combination of education, therapy, and supplementary medications should ease or entirely alleviate the discomfort associated with this period.

-For more information about how detox helps meth users to get clean and stay that way, call 800-405-2627.
+For more information about how detox helps meth users to get clean and stay that way, call 800-405-2627 (Who Answers?).